ForestOfLight/skyoobguide/docs/clipping.md

 Piggyback
 {: .label .label-green }

-Spiraling is similar to [Rocketing](#rocket--piggy), but it’s slower and more maneuverable.
+Spiraling is similar to [rocketing](#rocket--piggy), but it’s slower and more maneuverable.
 It’s performed in the same way as a Rocket, but one player offers to hold hands while the other asks for a piggyback.
 Both players will go through collision boxes.
 Simply let go of the other player to stop the launch.

 {: .note }
 > Clouds and other winds are not [collision boxes](../terms-and-methods/#collision-boxes) and can sometimes stand in your way!